Catching Up in 2024

 Here are a few I made during that time:

 Note that not all are four panels!
 While drawing, I realized that if I tried to stick to only four panels, it would halt my flow.
 I would begin overthinking my decisions.
 Many could not be whittled down to four panels (or at least I couldn’t write it to be like that).
 So to make sure I didn’t stay stuck I’d just freestyle and see what happens.
 After all, the point is just to make comics!
 Be loose.
 Kinda like sketching.
-It’s easier to toss a shitty 5-minute sketch than one you stayed on for an hour.
+It’s easier to toss a crappy 5-minute sketch than one you stayed on for an hour.
 I try not to be precious about it.

 What I’m Up to Now